-Students interested in having a course already taken count for Global Studies credit must submit a petition through our new Course Credit Request System.
+Students interested in receiving GLBL major approval for courses that do not appear on the approved course list should submit a petition through our new Course Credit Request System.
 Petitions will no longer be accepted via e-mail.

 Global Studies (GLBL) majors must complete all requirements of the General College.
 For the major, Global Studies majors must take a total of 10 courses.
 All majors are required to take GLBL 210 as the gateway core course.
 Of the remaining nine courses, two are core courses representing a variety of disciplinary approaches to international and global issues.
 The two core courses must not come from the same academic department.
 The other seven courses comprise the student’s concentration, four in their thematic area and three in their geographic area.
 Of these seven courses, five must be above the survey level (courses numbered 200 and above).
 No courses fulfilling major requirements may be taken pass/fail.
 The degree offered is a Bachelor of Arts in Global Studies.
 Please be sure to also review the Undergraduate Bulletin.

 Every student must choose a theme and area studies region in which to concentrate.
 Of these seven concentration courses, five must be above the survey level (courses numbered 200 and above).
 For the thematic requirement, students will select four courses that explore one of the four thematic concentrations:

 In addition, three courses are required that are substantially grounded in a world area, exemplifying the transnational issues explored in the chosen theme.
 The world areas are:

 - Latin America